ZupIT/beagle-docs/content/en/docs/Resources/Style/IOS.md

 ### Button

-Besides the complete text personalization, the Button component can be customized with another attribute: the **withTitleColor**, which is responsible to personalize button's color.
+Besides the complete text personalization, the Button component can be customized by another attribute: the **withTitleColor**, which personalizes the button's color.

-On Swift, you can also add extra styles to a component by using the `<>` note , according to the example below:
+On Swift, you can also add extra styles to a component by using the `<>` note, according to the example below:

 ```swift